 Interestingly, obesity is sometimes associated with vitamin D deficiency, probably because vitamin D can be deposited in fat stores which decreases availability to the rest of the body (Holick 2004).
 Vitamin D appears to be protective against the development of type 1 diabetes (see the vitamin D page).

 Environmental chemicals may also affect other growth rates, such as height, but the evidence here is not very strong or consistent.
 In humans, prenatal exposure to DDE has been associated with increased height (and weight) in boys at puberty (Gladen et al. 2000), and lower height earlier in life (Ribas-Fitó et.al.
 2006).
-The effects of contaminants appear to depend on gender, as well as the type of contaminant.
+The effects of chemicals appear to depend on gender, as well as the type of chemical.
 PCBs, for example, have usually been associated with lower growth rates in animals and humans, but sometimes various PCB types have been associated with increased height in boys (Lamb et al. 2006) or girls (Hertz-Picciotto et al. 2005).

 Growth rates, especially body weight, may also be influenced directly by environmental chemical exposures.
 In 2002, Baillie-Hamilton (2002) proposed the hypothesis that environmental chemical exposure could help to explain the modern obesity epidemic.
-She pointed out that numerous widely-used chemicals could actually produce weight gain in animals, including a number of POPs, pesticides, organophosphates, heavy metals, solvents, phthalates, and bisphenol A. Subsequent research has largely supported this hypothesis, and identified additional contaminants that may also promote weight gain, including PFCs and organotins (reviewed in Kelishadi et al. 2013).
+She pointed out that numerous widely-used chemicals could actually produce weight gain in animals, including a number of POPs, pesticides, organophosphates, heavy metals, solvents, phthalates, and bisphenol A. Subsequent research has largely supported this hypothesis, and identified additional chemicals that may also promote weight gain, including PFCs and organotins (reviewed in Kelishadi et al. 2013).
 The mechanisms likely involve the ability of these chemicals to interfere with PPAR receptors which control metabolism (Casals-Casas et al. 2008).

 The term "obesogen," coined by Dr. Grun and Dr. Blumberg in 2006, is now used to refer to chemicals than promote weight gain.
 The Collaborative on Health and the Environment provides a fact sheet on obesogens.
 Environmental Health Perspectives also has an informative article, Obesogens: An Environmental Link to Obesity (Holtcamp 2012).

-To see or download a list of references cited on this page, as well as other environmental factors linked to obesity or body size, see the collection Body size and obesogens in Pubmed.
+To see or download a list of references cited on this page, as well as other environmental factors linked to obesity or body size, see the collection Obesity and metabolic syndrome in Pubmed.